 This one is commonly known as the ‘Pink Dumbbell Myth’.
 The fact is that lifting lighter weights for higher reps will help you increase muscular endurance and it does have a place in training routines, but that lean, defined look comes from losing body fat.
 So, the weight will always depend on your fitness goal, but one will need to try a variety of reps and weight ranges to achieve results.

 Myth #4: Older People Should Not Lift Weights

 This is completely untrue.
 Elders can lift weights, keeping in consideration that the weight and reps should be advised by a certified trainer.
 An elderly person should also keep their medical conditions, risk factors and all in mind.
 Most importantly, they should consult their doctor before starting any training routine!

 That is not true!
 You don’t have to empty your pockets and sign up to an expensive gym or service.
 All you need is dedication towards your goal!
 Surprisingly, you can train even in a small corner of your room.
 Your body itself is a gym.
 You can start with body weight workouts to break the ice.
 To take it a level ahead, all you’ll need is a pair of dumbbells or barbell curls to transform your body.

 These were some of the common myths I have encountered so far.
 How about you?
 Have you heard anything on these lines?
 Share them with us in the comments below and let’s begin busting some myths together!

-For more fitness related articles, check out Healthy Reads or tune in to LIVE sessions on GOQii PRO within the GOQii App, where you can get one-on-one guidance in real time by certified fitness experts.
+For more fitness related articles, check out Healthy Reads or join our live, interactive video sessions on GOQii PRO within the GOQii App, where you can get one-on-one guidance in real time by certified fitness experts.